ventus-ag/documentation/content/products/storage/manage-volumes.md

 weight: 27
 ---
 ___
-On this page, you can find an explanation of how to manage Volumes, related to the selected Virtual Machine, the *Virtual Machine details page* in Cloud Console.
+On this page, you can find an explanation of how to manage Volumes, related to the selected Virtual Machine, from the *Virtual Machine details page* in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)